Saurabh-MLOps/Data-Science-Projects/README.md

 ## Background Information

-This repo goes along with my video "Solving real world data science tasks with Python BeautifulSoup!
+"Solving real world data science tasks with Python BeautifulSoup!

 In this Project we scrape Wikipedia pages to create a dataset on Disney movies.